Clara Schumann (German, 1819-1896): Piano Concerto in A minor, mvt. 3

 Vivaldi's "Four Seasons" are among the most widely known and recognized classical works today.
 But those are only the first four of a set of twelve concerti, published as his Opus 8, and known collectively as "Il cimento del'armonio e dell'inventione" ("The Test of Harmony and Invention").
 One could interpret "harmony" as the rules of proper composition, and "invention" as fantasy and imagination, always coexisting in the best music.
 The set also includes "La caccia" ("The Hunt"), "La tempesta di mare" ("The Storm at Sea"), and "Il piacere ("The Pleasure").

 Opus 8 No. 8 has no special title, but the third movement uses my all-time favorite musical device: pedal tones!
 This is when one note is held for a long time in the low register (on an organ, the notes played by foot pedals, and here the bass instruments), while lots of activity happens in the higher register (in this case the violin solo).
-Excitement builds and builds until it can no longer be contained.
+Excitement builds and builds until it can no longer be contained and the pedal tone ends.

-Fun fact for any fans of "The West Wing"--the first segment of every episode ends with an almost undetectable pedal tone which grows and grows until it inevitably leads into the theme music.
+(Fun fact for anyone who has watched "The West Wing"--the first segment of every episode ends with an almost undetectable pedal tone which leads into the theme music.)

 (In this recording, the pedal tones happen from about :55-1:32 and 2:37-3:13.)